MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-single-instance.md

 1. Repeat steps 2 to 4 to launch the same app again and see if another instance opens.
 If the app is single-instanced, the first instance will be activated instead of a new instance opening.

    > [!TIP]
    > You can optionally add some logging code to the **OnActivated** method to verify that the existing instance has been activated.
+Try asking [Copilot](https://copilot.microsoft.com/) for help with adding an [ILogger implementation](/dotnet/core/extensions/logging) to your WinUI app.

 ## Summary